Command-Line Tool: servbayctl

 - Use

-to check the service status again. - Check the
+servbayctl status <service>to check the service status again. - Check the

-folder under the ServBay install directory for the error log file corresponding to the service.
+logsfolder under the ServBay install directory for the error log file corresponding to the service.
 This often provides details on why startup failed. - Try starting the same service via the ServBay GUI, as the GUI may show friendlier error messages.

 - Verify the service’s configuration file for errors.

-parameter apply to all services?
+Q: Does the -all parameter apply to all services?

-is the same as not specifying any version, but for clarity, just use the service name.
-For services like Redis or Memcached, which may run multiple instances on different ports, -all
+A: The -all parameter primarily applies to services that support installing multiple versions, such as PHP.
+For most databases (MySQL, PostgreSQL, etc.) and web servers (Caddy), there’s usually only one active instance—using -all is the same as not specifying any version, but for clarity, just use the service name.
+For services like Redis or Memcached, which may run multiple instances on different ports, -all could control all those instances (the specific behavior depends on ServBay’s implementation).

 Summary

-parameters—enables you to control a wide range of services like PHP, MySQL, MariaDB, PostgreSQL, MongoDB, Redis, Memcached, Caddy, and more directly from your terminal.
+servbayctl is ServBay’s robust command-line interface for developers, dramatically increasing flexibility and efficiency when managing local development environment services.
+Mastering commands like start, stop, reload, restart, kill, status, and stop-all—along with using the version and -all parameters—enables you to control a wide range of services like PHP, MySQL, MariaDB, PostgreSQL, MongoDB, Redis, Memcached, Caddy, and more directly from your terminal.
 This helps streamline automation workflows and optimize your overall development experience.